Azure Monitors: Enabling Data Collection for Non-Default Resource States

 Notes

-Note: Data collection for Azure Storage Account, Azure Premium Storage Account, and Azure DNS Zone monitors is not based on resource state.
-These monitors always collect data regardless of the resource's state, and no Global Config key is applicable for them.
+Note: Azure Storage Account, Azure Premium Storage Account, and Azure DNS Zone monitors do not use resource state to determine availability.
+Data collection continues regardless of the resource state, and therefore no Global Config key is applicable to these monitor types.

 Monitors with a Single State Key